-As the traditional monetary policy is ineffective when there is a liquidity trap in the economy, governments look towards more unconventional methods to bring the economy out of the trap.
-One of the most effective solutions is quantitative easing.
-It is where central banks buy financial assets from commercial banks and other institutions, which raises prices for those assets, lowers yields, and increases liquidity in the economy to achieve this rate.
+As traditional monetary policy is ineffective when there is a liquidity trap in the economy, governments look towards more unconventional methods to bring the economy out of the trap.
+One of the more effective solutions is quantitative easing.
+This is where central banks buy financial assets from commercial banks and other institutions, which raises prices for those assets, lowers yields, and increases liquidity in the economy to achieve this rate.

 Many researchers argue that the main reason for the Great Depression was the monetary contraction implemented by the Federal Reserve Bank in 1927.
 According to economist Milton Friedman, a more appropriate response to the Depression would be monetary easing or “money gifting,” as he called it.
 Between 1933 and 1941, the US stock market rose by 140%, mainly due to the expansionary monetary policy.

 Also, in 1999, Japan used quantitative easing policies after the policy target rate was set to zero.
 The goal of quantitative easing was to make reserves readily available to domestic banks.

 Keynesian economists would argue that the best way to mitigate the effects of a liquidity trap is through an expansionary fiscal policy.
 President Franklin Roosevelt used such a fiscal policy during the New Deal in 1933.
-With the fiscal policy, the government increased spending through a public works program (Tennessee Valley Authority).
+The government increased spending through a public works program (e.g., the Tennessee Valley Authority).
 The Japanese government also spent 100 trillion yen on public programs over a ten-year period.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)® certification program, designed to transform anyone into a world-class financial analyst.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: